NCIOCPL/r4r-content/resources/resource160.md

     - doc: ccg
 pocs: []
 ---
-The CRISPR ( C lustered R egularly I nterspaced S hort P alindromic R epeats) system offers a general approach for RNA-guided regulation of transcription.
-Individual plasmids can be ordered via the link
+The CRISPR (Clustered Regularly Interspaced Short Palindromic Repeats) system offers a general approach for RNA-guided regulation of transcription.
+Individual plasmids can be ordered via the link.